willfaught/paige/README.md

 `home.html`, `list.html`, `single.html`, `taxonomy.html`, and `term.html`
 include the partial template `paige/article.html`.
 `paige/article.html` includes the partial templates `paige/metadata.html`, `paige/toc.html`, and `paige/content.html`.
-`paige/metadata.html` includes the partial templates `paige/title.html`, `paige/description.html`, and `paige/other.html`.
-To change the page title for those default layouts, change `paige/title.html`.
+To change the page title for those default layouts, change `paige/metadata.html`.
-To change the page title for `single.html`, replace the use of `paige/article.html` in `single.html` with the use of `paige/title.html`, `paige/description.html`, `paige/other.html`, `paige/toc.html`, and `paige/content.html`,
-then replace that use of `paige/title.html` with your own design.
+To change the page title for `single.html`, replace the use of `paige/article.html` in `single.html` with the use of `paige/metadata.html`, `paige/toc.html`, and `paige/content.html`, then replace that use of `paige/metadata.html` with your own design.

 ### Define